weinertmos/ForestFire/source/DT.rst

 See :ref:`uniquecounts <uniquecounts>`.

 After a tree is built its width and depth can be examined by :ref:`getdepth <getdepth>` and :ref:`getwidth <getwidth>`.
-A tree's depth is the maximum number of decisions that can be made before reaching a leaf node plus 1 (A tree stump that has no branches still has a depth of 1).
+A tree's depth is the maximum number of decisions that can be made before reaching a leaf node plus 1 (A tree stump that has no branches by definition still has a depth of 1).
 A tree's width is the number of leaves it contains, i.e. number of nodes that have entries in their results property.

 Building a tree